-With the potential threat of Hurricane Irma hitting South Carolina as early as next week, stories of previous storms are circulating around the Grand Strand.
+With the potential threat of Hurricane Florence hitting South Carolina as early as Friday, stories of previous storms are circulating around the Grand Strand.

 Irma already is the strongest hurricane ever recorded in the Atlantic basin, according to the National Hurricane Center, and even though there is uncertainty with its track, it could bring “catastrophic” damage to the Carolinas if it were to hit our area.